Cora4NLP/multi-task-knowledge-transfer/README.md

 We use the [CoNLL 2012 dataset](https://aclanthology.org/W13-3516/), see [here](https://huggingface.co/datasets/conll2012_ontonotesv5) for the HuggingFace Dataset.

-In order to download and prepare the data for coreference resolution you can execute the following script:
+In order to download and prepare the data for coreference resolution you can execute the following script (`scripts/prepare_coref_data.sh`):

 ```bash
 #!/bin/sh